Nicholas Routley : Represented Artist

 Routley emigrated to Australia in 1975 to take up a post at the Department of Music at the University of Sydney, and became an Australian citizen in 1984.
 He was twice seconded to the University of Hong Kong for periods of three years.
 The founder-director of the Sydney Chamber Choir, Routley has also conducted the Sydney Symphony Orchestra and several other orchestras in Australia and East Asia.
 He has also been active as a professional pianist, especially in vocal and chamber music, having performed extensively with the tenor Gerald English and the counter-tenor Hartley Newnham, among many others, and has given recitals in many European countries, Hong Kong, and Australia.

 Routley has developed a special relationship with the Darwin Symphony Orchestra, as both conductor and composer, including three major commissions.
-The Sydney University Musical Society, the guitarist Adrian Walter, and the trombonist Greg Vanderstruik are among many performers and organisations who have commissioned works from him.
+The Sydney University Musical Society, the Darwin Symphony orchestra, guitarist Adrian Walter, and trombonist Greg Vanderstruik are among many performers and organisations who have commissioned works from him.

 He has five children, Rachel, Alexis, Stephanie, Jeremy and Celeste, and lives in Georgica in the Northern Rivers district of NSW.

 |Commissioned by Anna Stoddart for performance by Gold Coast Chamber Orchestra.